dimorphic/chappie-brain/README.md

 ![brain-preview-demo](http://i.imgur.com/U0zdZkh.jpg)

 This was used as reference for my 'insane' test case presentation @ [Angular-vs-React](http://bit.ly/angular-vs-react).
-This test is focused on a specific case, update items, and it's scores should be taken as is, and not as an overall score of one framework vs another.
+This test is focused on a specific case, update items that is, and it's scores should be taken as is, and not as an overall score of one framework vs another.
+There are other libs out there that handle animations better.
+Do not do this at home! :)

 ### Getting started